 3. Avoid using inappropriate detergent or spilling salt

-Be sure to use detergents, rinse aid, and salt, which are specifically for dishwashers.
-Dishwasher salt has a corrosive effect on metal surfaces, and salt inside the dishwasher tub may scratch glassware.
+Be sure to use detergents, rinse aid, and dishwasher salt specifically for dishwashers.
+Dishwasher salt corrodes metal surfaces, and salt inside the tub may scratch glassware.

 Users can even run a prewash program or the shortest program to wash away any salt that may have been spilled inside the appliance.
 With LG’s range, the salt reservoir screws on, and the rinse aid clicks shut to prevent spilling.
 Just be careful not to pour any dishwasher detergent directly onto cutlery.